1918 East Cavan by-election: The campaign

 Dillon now called for Griffith to stand aside in favour of a neutral candidate, Mayor of Dublin Laurence O'Neill, and described his refusal to do so as 'wanton provocation'.
 Griffith, unpopular with the IPP because of his many years of criticisms of what he saw as their excessive moderation, was attacked in the pages of the Freeman's Journal, which supported the Party.
 "No other choice could have been calculated to add bitterness to the contest", Dillon later commented.
 Catholic Church leaders supported Dillon's proposal, but without success.
-J. F. O'Hanlon, a member of Cavan Urban District Council, was nominated as candidate of the IPP.
+John O'Hanlon, a member of Cavan Urban District Council, was nominated as candidate of the IPP.

 Griffith began the campaign energetically, visiting the constituency five times in just over three weeks.
 The situation took a new turn on 17 May, when the Viceroy, Lord French, ordered the arrest of a number of Sinn Féin leaders, including Griffiths, citing an alleged 'German Plot'.
 This brought about a wave of sympathy from the public, and it was now Dillon's turn to face demands for his candidate to withdraw.
 He refused, saying it "would be taken as a sign of weakness of the Irish Parliamentary Party were they to withdraw their candidate".
 Griffith won the support of others including the Irish Parliamentary Party's MPs for North Meath, Patrick White and Cork City, William O'Brien.

 The campaign also focused on economic issues, with the IPP supporters arguing that they had achieved increases in the price of flour, and Sinn Féin claiming responsibility for a rise in old age pensions.
 At one meeting, there were reports of mud and eggs being thrown at speakers supporting O'Hanlon.

 Griffith's fellow vice-president in Sinn Féin, Fr.
 Michael O'Flanagan, defying his Bishop's censure, came to Cavan and gave a speech at Ballyjamesduff on Sunday 26 May.
 This oration became known as 'Father O'Flanagan's Suppressed Speech' and was quickly proscribed by the censor.
 Sinn Féin printed and published the speech.

 Reports shortly before the voting suggested it would be close-run: "Both sides express confidence in the result", The Times reported, "but it is generally admitted that the Nationalist candidate has improved his chances very considerably in the past fortnight".